Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Finite size scaling study

 In order to get an estimate of $\omega$ and a check of the results of the previous section, we analyze, similar to previous work, see for example \cite{MHcritical,myClock,myIco}, $U_4$ and $U_6$ at fixed values of $Z_a/Z_p$ or $\xi_{2nd}/L$.
 As discussed for example in \cite{myClock}, it is advantageous to fix $Z_a/Z_p$ and $\xi_{2nd}/L$ to good approximations of their fixed point values, respectively.
 Here we take $Z_a/Z_p = 0.54253$ and $\xi_{2nd}/L= 0.64312$.
 The quantities behave as

 The bar on top of the quantities refers to the fact that the quantity is taken at either $Z_a/Z_p = 0.54253$ or $\xi_{2nd}/L= 0.64312$.
 This means that we evaluate for each lattice size $L$ the value of $K$, where $Z_a/Z_p$ or $\xi_{2nd}/L$ assumes the desired value.
-Then $U_4$ and $U_6$ are evaluated for this particular value of $K$.
+Then $U_4$ and $U_6$ are evaluated at this particular value of $K$.
 For a more detailed discussion of eq.~(\ref{baransatz}), see section III of ref. \cite{myClock} and references therein.
 In our Ans\"atze we did not use the term $\bar{b}_2 [\bar{b}(D) L^{-\omega}]^2$, since $\bar{b}(D)$ is small for the values of $D$ that we consider.
+In this section, $\omega$ is a free paramter of the fits.
 The term $\bar{c}(D) L^{-\epsilon}$ represents subleading corrections.